Briantmorr/personal-site/src/data/about.md

 - CAD
 - Backpacking
 - Wilderness Survival
-- Long Cycling Trips
+- Long cycling trips
 - Reading
-- Tea (Matcha Lattes especially)
+- Tea - Matcha Lattes especially

 # Fun facts
 - I fell in love with Pottery during lockdown, its such a cool blend of skill and art.
-- I once rode my bicyle from Banff, Canada to San Francisco, California
+- I once rode my bicyle from Banff, Canada to San Francisco, California.
-- I co-founded a wilderness survival group, and go on yearly (well, almost yearly) trips where the only rule is you can't bring food
+- I co-founded a wilderness survival group, and go on yearly (well, almost yearly) trips where the only rule is you can't bring food.
-- I'm a fan of polar plunges (Wim Hof anyone?), and have swam with Iceburgs in Iceland and Patagonia
+- I'm a fan of polar plunges (Wim Hof anyone?), and have swum with iceburgs in Iceland and Patagonia.
 - I enjoy experimenting with ML in my spare time.
 OpenCV feels like magic!